-Volatility; Pandemics.
+Volatility: Pandemics.
 Unexpected volatility or illiquidity in the markets in which positions are held, including due to legal, political, regulatory, economic or other developments, such as public health emergencies, including an epidemic or pandemic, natural disasters, war and related geopolitical risks, may impair the Portfolio Manager's ability to carry out the objectives of the Partnership or cause the Portfolios to incur losses.
-The recent spread of the coronavirus disease (also known as COVID-19) has caused a significant slowdown in the global economy and volatility in global financial markets.
-COVID-19 or any other disease outbreak may adversely affect global markets and the performance of the Portfolios.
+Disease outbreak may adversely affect global markets and the performance of the Portfolios.
 Even if general economic conditions do not change, the value of an investment in the Partnership could decline if the particular industries, sectors or companies in which it invests do not perform well or are adversely affected by such events.

 Resale Restrictions May be an Issue if a Liquidity Event is not Implemented.
 There are no assurances that any Liquidity Event will be proposed, receive any necessary approvals (including regulatory approvals) or be implemented.
-In such circumstances, each Limited Partner's pro rata interest in the assets of the Partnership will be distributed upon the dissolution of the Partnership, which will occur on or about December 31, 2026, unless its operations are extended as described herein.
+In such circumstances, each Limited Partner's pro rata interest in the assets of the Partnership will be distributed upon the dissolution of the Partnership, which will occur on or about June 30, 2027, unless its operations are extended as described herein.